Intrinsic and Apparent Singularities in Flat Differential Systems: Lie-B acklund Atlas, Apparent and Intrinsic Singularities

 \begin{rem} The above proof may be summarized by the following diagram of exact sequences:

-Since $\T\R^m_{\infty}$, is isomorphic to the free differential module $\kk[dy]$, then $\T\X_0$, that can also be seen as a differential module, must also be free.
+Since $\T\R^m_{\infty}$, is isomorphic to the free differential module $\kk[dy]$, then $\T\X_0$, that may also be seen as a differential module, is necessarily free.
 In other words, the kernel of $P(F)$ must be equal to the image of $\T\R^m_{\infty}$ by the one-to-one linear map $d\Phi$, thus sending a basis of $\T\R^m_{\infty}$ (flat outputs) to a basis of $\T\X_0$. \end{rem}

-\begin{rem} Due to the Smith-Jacobson decomposition, the hyper-regularity property gives a practical algorithm to compute $\Ss_{F}$ (see \cite{Antritter-Middeke-09} and the car example in section~\ref{intrinsic-subsec} below).
+\begin{rem} Due to the Smith-Jacobson decomposition, the hyper-regularity property gives a practical row-reduction algorithm to compute $\Ss_{F}$ (see \cite{Antritter-Middeke-09} and the car example in section~\ref{intrinsic-subsec} below).
 The hyper-singular set is then deduced by complementarity. \end{rem} According to Proposition~\ref{hyperreg:prop}, it is clear that on $\Ss_{F}$, the system cannot be flat.
 We thus have the following straightforward result:

-\begin{theorem} The set $\Ss_{F}$ contains the set of flatness intrinsic singularities of the system. \end{theorem}
+\begin{theorem} The set $\Ss_{F}$ is contained in the set of flatness intrinsic singularities of the system. \end{theorem}

 In fact (see \cite{Fl-scl2,Levine-09}), $\Ss_{F}$ corresponds to the points where the system is no more \mbox{F-controllable}, i.e. controllable in the sense of free modules, and therefore non flat (see \cite{CLM_91,FLMR_95,FLMR_99,Levine-09}).
-Note that, at equilibrium points, F-controllability boils down to first order controllability, or controllability of the tangent linear system. \begin{corollary} The set made of equilibrium points that are not first order controllable contains the set of equilibrium points which are flatness intrinsic singularities of the system. \end{corollary}
+As a consequence of this theorem, the points where the matrix $P(F)$ is hyper-singular are automatically intrinisic singularities of the system.

-As a consequence of this result, in order to identify the intrinsic singularities, it suffices to restrict our computation of the list of charts for which the local Lie-B\"acklund isomorphisms are ill-defined, only to those intersecting $\Ss_{F}$.
+Note that, at equilibrium points, F-controllability boils down to first order controllability, \ie controllability of the tangent linear system. \begin{corollary} The set made of equilibrium points that are not first order controllable is contained in the set of flatness intrinsic singularities of the system. \end{corollary}